CherryLend/cherrylend-v2-spec/README.md

   tx_id: TransactionId,
 }
 ```
-The filter map function will only return a constructed ValidateLoanInfo if the following datum values are valid.
+The filter map function will only return a constructed ValidateLoanInfo if the following datum values are true.
 * Lend time is within the transaction validity range
 * The total loan amount is equal to the total loan amount we got from the inputs
 * The total interest amount is equal to the total interest amount we got from the inputs
 * The transaction id in the datum is equal to the current transaction

+The resulting two lists will validate the datum in the collateral UTxO has not been corrupted.
+For example, the lender address has been changed.
+It will also validate that the correct amount of collateral is being locked up at the collateral contract.

 #### Quick Code Walkthrough
 Grab all inputs from the validator that are being spent